AREA44/astro-shadcn-ui-template/README.md

-# Astro shadcn/ui template
+# Astro Shadcn UI Template

-This template helps you build apps with Astro, Tailwind CSS, and shadcn/ui.
+This template helps you build apps with Astro, Tailwind CSS, and Shadcn UI.

 ## Getting Started